Albury: Sport

-Football is also a very popular code with more than 2,500 players registered from twelve local clubs (six from Albury) competing in the Albury Wodonga Football Association.
+Football is a very popular code with more than 2,500 players registered from twelve local clubs (six from Albury) competing in the Albury Wodonga Football Association.
 Clubs have teams from U10s through to Senior Men and Women and play on Sundays with MiniRoos providing Football for ages 4–12 on Saturdays.
 Since 2016, Murray United Football Club, a team encompassing Albury, Wodonga and the wider region, has been competing in the National Premier Leagues Victoria, the highest level of Football in the area.
-On 9 February 2014, Melbourne City (then known as Melbourne Heart) triumphed 2-1 against Perth Glory in scorching conditions, where the temperature got as high as 41 °C, at the Lavington Sports Ground.
+On 9 February 2014, Melbourne City (then known as Melbourne Heart) triumphed 2–1 against Perth Glory in scorching conditions, where the temperature got as high as 41 °C, at the Lavington Sports Ground.

-Albury also has three senior rugby league teams, the Albury Thunder, competing in the Group 9 Rugby League competition as well as the Murray River Warriors and CSU Muddogz who compete in the Murray Cup run under the banners of the New South Wales Rugby League and Victoria Rugby League.
-Albury Thunder Juniors is one of the largest Rugby league Clubs outside of metropolitan areas, Albury Thunder Juniors offer Rugby League League Tag to the border's young men and women from 5 years to 16 years.

 The Albury-Wodonga Steamers are the local rugby union club, playing in the Southern Inland Rugby Union competition.
 The Steamers have produced several players for the Australian Rugby Union National Talent Squad.

+Cricket is the most popular summer sport in the region, with the local Cricket Albury Wodonga competition administered by Country Cricket New South Wales.
+In the 1992 Cricket World Cup, the Lavington Sports Ground hosted Albury's only international cricket match.
+It was a One Day International in which Zimbabwe defeated England in the biggest upset of the tournament.
+Albury also regularly hosts Big Bash League matches in both the pre-season and regular season, often involving the Sydney Thunder and Melbourne Stars.

+Albury has a strong rugby league community, with three senior teams based in the city, the Albury Thunder, Border Bears and CSU Mud Dogs.
+The Thunder compete in the strong, Riverina-based Group 9 Rugby League competition, while the Bears and Mud Dogs compete in the Goulburn Murray Rugby League run under the banner of the Victorian Rugby League.
+Albury Thunder Juniors is one of the largest junior rugby league clubs outside of metropolitan areas, offering rugby league and league tag to the Border's young men and women from 5 years to 16 years.
+Albury has produced many great rugby league players, with the two most famous exports being former Canberra and Penrith flyer Adrian Purtell and Australian fullback Dylan Edwards.